Finding Candidates with Disabilities

 Building an Inclusive Talent Pipeline

-Even through their membership comprises existing employees, disability-related employee resource groups (ERG) can play an important role in supporting your recruitment and outreach efforts.
+ERGs, also sometimes known as Employee Networks, Affinity Groups, or Business Resource Groups (BRGs), are internal groups within an organization that offer employees an opportunity to network, address common issues and concerns, and receive support from those who share similar backgrounds, interests or experiences—including disability.
+Disability-focused employee resource groups (ERG) can play an important role in supporting your organization's recruitment and outreach efforts.
 For example, ERGs can help boost disability recruiting and hiring by participating in job fairs where candidates with disabilities are looking for jobs, or members can meet with disability and career services at colleges and universities to encourage applications from students.
-Disability-related ERG members might also offer testimonials on why your organization is a great place to work for use in recruiting materials such as brochures and websites.
+ERG members might also offer testimonials on why your organization is a welcoming and inclusive place to work for use in recruiting materials such as brochures and company career pages.